 Stream protection and stormwater management are particularly relevant issues with regard to public health, safety, and welfare.
-Erosion of the stream banks leads to dangerous conditions for anyone nearby and for structures close to the waterway.
-Stream and wetland setbacks also make financial sense.
+Erosion of the stream banks leads to dangerous conditions for anyone nearby and structures close to the waterway.
+Stream and wetland setbacks also make prudent financial sense.
 While setbacks are often a reactive measure to protect our waterways and reduce flooding, they are also a proactive measure to accomplish the same means as future development occurs and to prevent stream/wetland degradation and flooding for existing development.
 By maintaining healthy streams and wetlands through setbacks, the need to engage in costly restoration or reconstruction is reduced.
-Setbacks may also allow a degraded or channelized waterway (depending on the level of degradation) to restore itself over time through natural processes as opposed to costly restoration.27
+Setbacks may also allow a degraded or channelized waterway (depending on the level of degradation) to restore itself over time through natural processes as opposed to costly restoration.

 A common concern expressed among citizens is the impact that stream setbacks may have on private property values.
 Research shows that these tools positively impact property values.
-Analysis shows that home values appreciate faster near protected open space such as that created by setbacks.28 A clean and vegetated stream near a property provides an attractive amenity to the property.
+Analysis shows that home values appreciate faster near protected open space such as that created by setbacks.
+A clean and vegetated stream near a property provides an attractive amenity to the property.
 Maintaining setbacks also contributes to property protection for the aforementioned reasons regarding floodwater.
-These setbacks can also function in tandem with the low impact development and natural area establishment tools for a comprehensive approach to stormwater management.
+These setbacks can also function in tandem with the low impact development and natural area establishment/meadow protection tools discussed elsewhere in this plan for a comprehensive approach to stormwater management.

-The BWPP is not a regulatory body and it does not and cannot create regulations.
 Stream and wetland setback regulations can vary widely from jurisdiction to jurisdiction, county to county, and across the range of experts' recommendations.
-Communities seeking to adopt stream and wetland setbacks ordinances or guidelines are encouraged to seek legal counsel, citizen input, and/or consult with the local Soil and Water Conservation District.
+Communities seeking to adopt stream and wetland setbacks ordinances or guidelines are encouraged to seek legal counsel, citizen input, and/or consult with the local Soil and Water Conservation District during the process from beginning to end.